aXu-AP/godot-docs/classes/class_translationserver.rst

 - |void| **set_pseudolocalization_enabled**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **is_pseudolocalization_enabled**\ (\ )

-If ``true``, enables the use of pseudolocalization.
+If ``true``, enables the use of pseudolocalization on the main translation domain.
 See :ref:`ProjectSettings.internationalization/pseudolocalization/use_pseudolocalization<class_ProjectSettings_property_internationalization/pseudolocalization/use_pseudolocalization>` for details.

 .. rst-class:: classref-section-separator